leouieda/website/about/index.md

     </li>
 </ul>

 # Around the internet
 <hr>

+I post about my research on social networking sites and have a moderate presence on Twitter mostly (links at the top of the page).
+Most of my research output is available around the internet, usually in Github repositories.
-You can find my research, code, articles, and data at:
+You can find me and my research, code, articles, and data at:

 <ul class="fa-ul">